Jesperoka/EE5020-project/README.md

 It should be noted that there are many particle filters, and even more variants to each of those filters.
 The description layed out here is what you will generally find to be the standard one, and its the one this project is mostly based on.
 For more info and comparison of different types of filter I would recommend starting with [[1]](#r1).

+#### Particle Filter Assumptions

+Because this is a simulated system, where the behavior of the true state is known, there is a need to assert what information is available to the particle filter and what is not.

 #### Multiple Target Tracking